Mace Brown Museum of Natural History: Holdings

 There are also a few small video presentations, "touch me" specimens, and several fossil whale skulls from the Charleston area.
 The display is arranged chronologically from oldest (3.45 billion years old) to youngest (a few million years old).
 The oldest exhibit pieces in the museum are a 3.49 billion-year-old microbial mat.

-The ‘core’ of the museum's collection is a large assemblage of marine vertebrate fossils from the Oligocene epoch (34-23 mya), with an emphasis on unusually well preserved early dolphins and early baleen whales (which are rare worldwide during the Oligocene) but also including sea cows, sea turtles, sea birds, fish, sharks, and rays.
+The 'core' of the museum's collection is a large assemblage of marine vertebrate fossils from the Oligocene epoch (34-23 mya), with an emphasis on unusually well preserved early dolphins and early baleen whales (which are rare worldwide during the Oligocene) but also including sea cows, sea turtles, sea birds, fish, sharks, and rays.
 An entire exhibit is dedicated to the evolution of cetaceans, emphasizing the evolution of baleen, echolocation, the evolution of the flipper, and telescoping: the migration of the nose into the blowhole onto the top of the head.
 All four holotype specimens (Cotylocara, Coronodon, Inermorostrum, and Stegosiren) are all from this Oligocene collection.

 Remaining parts of the collection and displays include some skulls and skeletons of Pleistocene land mammals from the southeastern USA (chiefly Florida and South Carolina), Cretaceous mosasaurs from the Western Interior Cretaceous Seaway, fossil mammals and turtles from the White River badlands of South Dakota, an exhibit on trackways, an exhibit on fossil mammoths and mastodons, an exhibit on fossil preservation (taphonomy), another on turtles, and another on crinoids and other echinoderms.
 Exhibits include a fossil plant display, sloths of the southeast, and elephants of South Carolina.

 In 2011 the museum added an ocean and sea bottom, with fossils of bottom dwellers mounted on the seafloor.
 Floaters and swimmers mounted above in the sea.
 There are two large feature specimens: the head shield of a giant armored placoderm fish and a complete skeleton of a large teleost bony fish.

 In 2019, a complete mounted cast skeleton of the ancestral whale Dorudon atrox (Eocene, Egypt) was donated to the museum and installed as a permanent exhibit in the atrium of the Addlestone Library.

 In 2020 casts of skulls of a Triceratops and a Tyrannosaurus were added.
-The Tyrannosaurus is a cast of the T. rex named "Scotty," the largest T. rex ever discovered.
+The Tyrannosaurus is a cast of the T. rex named "Scotty", the largest T. rex ever discovered.
 The Triceratops and Tyrannosaurus were joined by Tylosaurus.

 In April 2021, a new exhibit highlights dinosaur tracks and trackways from around the world.
-Some of the items in the new exhibit include a stegosaurus track cast, a large ornithopod track, and ornithopod track paths.
+Some of the items in the new exhibit include a Stegosaurus track cast, a large ornithopod track, and ornithopod track paths.

 Research

 Research using the collections at the museum emphasizes the marine vertebrate paleontology of the Carolinas, particularly the early evolution of whales and dolphins.
 Undergraduate College of Charleston students have the opportunity to conduct research projects on fossils from the collection, focusing thus far on fossil fish, sharks, sea turtles, and cetaceans.
-These undergraduate research projects have resulted in the publication of several student-authored peer-reviewed publications in paleontological journals.

 In 2021, student Camille Sullivan received the museum's first Paleontology Scholarship.